 Student Christine Carol (C.C.)
 Maurer’s thesis project was on monitoring the performance and effectiveness of a transpired solar collector system at an industrial facility in North Carolina.
 While working at the NC Solar Center, she also assisted fellow Solar Center engineers with field work on photovoltaic and solar thermal systems and has worked on renewable energy demonstration projects at the NC State Solar House.
 CC was also involved with the NC State Sustainability Coalition.

 Faculty member Will Hooker, a Department of Horticultural Science professor, teaches students about sustainable designs, specifically permaculture.
 His teaching methods include “Hands-on” experiences, including extended camping/cooking field trips to visit good and bad examples of relative work.
-He hosts workshops and building projects utilizing sustainable methodologies, and has created many sculptures out of renewable materials.
+He hosts workshops and building projects utilizing sustainable methodologies and has created many sculptures out of renewable materials.

-Student Becky Jo Townsend joined the Forestry and Environmental Outreach Program at NC State in 2001and also took courses to pursue a Master’s Degree in Natural Resources.
+Student Becky Jo Townsend joined the Forestry and Environmental Outreach Program at NC State in 2001 and also took courses to pursue a Master’s Degree in Natural Resources.
 Her thesis focused on uncovering how the campus community informs itself about environmental issues.

-As the Operations Manager for the Office of Waste Reduction and Recycling, staff member Nessa Stone oversees all operational aspects including equipment purchases, recycling and waste crew supervising, and program development.
+As the Operations Manager for the Office of Waste Reduction and Recycling, staff member Nessa Stone oversees all operational aspects including equipment purchases, recycling and waste crew supervision, and program development.
 In addition, Stone maintains campus collection routes for about 300 trash, cardboard and autoclave dumpsters and more than 4,200 indoor and outdoor recycling bins for office paper, mixed paper and beverage containers.

 Faculty member Dr. Herbert M. Eckerlin, a professor of mechanical and aerospace engineering, has been teaching industries how to use energy more efficiently since 1992 when he helped establish NC State’s Industrial Assessment Center (IAC).
 Eckerlin also helped found the NC Solar Center, one of the nation’s leading renewable energy centers, and the NC Solar House, a renewable energy demonstration home.